 I remember what the internet was like in the late '80's and early '90's.
 In 1985 I sent my first email to someone else on the university's computer network.
 I think I used the command-line email program called "pine".
 I remember using the "gopher" command-line search engine to look for my first job.
 There was no graphical internet back then, because there were no internet browsers.
 A few years later, what we now know as the internet was mostly called the "World Wide Web".
 That's why we have the "www" at the beginning of many URL's.
 The internet was still composed mostly of the websites of hobbyists linked together by telephone lines.
 Company upper-level managers were just beginning to wonder if they could make some money from it.
 As such, the internet was so varied that is was hard to characterize.
 I remember thinking back then what a great potential existed and how I could hardly wait for more people to start using it and making it more useful.

 Before the "internet" was a word that most people knew, we had Bulletin Boards Services (BBS).
-A BBS was a computer hooked up to a telephone line via a modem.
+A BBS was a computer connected to a telephone line via a modem.
 Hobbyists created BBSes and filled them mostly with free software, online games, forums, and local email.
 If you wanted to connect to their computer, you didn't go through an ISP, you called them directly.
 Long distance service was expensive back then, so you were limited to connecting to BBSes with local phone numbers.
 That meant you usually had to live in a big city to have access to one or more BBSes.
-For a fee, BBSes would give you limited world-wide email capability.
+For a fee, BBSes provided limited, world-wide email capability.
 But there weren't many people you could email back in those days.
 Back then, anyone was welcome on the internet.
 There were no real rules or laws governing what you could do.
 It wasn't even illegal to hack into someone else's computer network and create whatever havoc you could think of.

 The internet really began in earnest in the early '90's.
 Companies like America Online and Compuserve became the first ISP's by making it possible for people to connect to the global computer network by dialing a free local phone number.
 Technically, ISP's began in 1989, but it took a few years for significant numbers of people to start using them.
 Many of the first websites were nothing more than BBSes that had migrated to the internet.
 The internet grew mostly because commercial companies found ways to offer internet services that people wanted: first, information and email; later, social networking and shopping; even later, VOIP telephone services, music, movies and all the other great stuff we have now.

 The internet is a very different place now.
 I recently learned just how different by creating my own website.
 Now, if you want to have anyone visit your website, you have to please the gatekeepers.
 The gatekeepers are the search engine providers, the most influential being Google.
 Unless you are some kind of celebrity, search engine traffic will most likely account for more than 90% of the traffic to your website.
 So, if Google doesn't like you, very few people ever see your website.
 And, if my experience is typical, Google very likely won't tell you why it doesn't like you.
 It just doesn't send anyone to your website.
 Oh, there are some vague statements that Google makes from time to time, and there are companies that make money by interpreting those vague statements.
-And Google provides some tools that it claims will help you.
+And, Google provides some tools that it claims will help you.
 But the bottom line is that Google doesn't have to tell you anything.
 I have no way of knowing whether writing an article critical of Google will affect my search results, because Google doesn't say.
 For me that's not a problem for two reasons: 1) my website can't possibly be ranked any lower that it already is, and 2) I'm not trying to make a living off this website.
 But, if you are trying to start a business on the internet, Google not liking you means your business is over.
 Period.
 One of the major criteria that Google says it uses to decide who to list high in its search results is the amount of traffic to their website.
 In other words, if you have a new website with no significant traffic, it is likely that you never will have any significant traffic.
 In fact, given that cheapskatesguide.org is a very new website, if you are reading this article in December of 2018, when I wrote it, you are literally one of a handful of people on the planet Earth who will see it then.

 Another tactic being employed against individuals who create websites is the SSL/TLS security certificate.
 Google has decided that "secure" HTTPS websites are preferable to "unsecure" HTTP websites.
 So, they are prioritizing HTTPS websites in their search results.
 And, if you try to create an HTTPS website that doesn't meet Google's security requirements, they throw up a page warning visitors that your website is not secure and asking whether they want to continue or leave.
 Not knowing any better, about 80% of visitors choose to leave.
 To become an HTTPS website, you have to get an SSL/TLS security certificate.
 And guess what?
 In order to get one, you have to "prove" that you deserve it and pay a fee.
 (The one fee-less certification authority is Let's Encrypt.
 Thank you Internet Security Research Group and Electronic Frontier Fondation.)
 This is a bit like being searched by the TSA at the airport.
 In my opinion, it's all just a big show that doesn't really do much, if anything at all, to deter someone who wants to scam you.
 One reason is that you are still relying on human beings who run the certification organizations to be trustworthy and vigilant, and we have already seen examples where they weren't.
 (See here, here, and here.)
 The current fees and level of proof are not the major issue.
 The major issue is that once we allow ourselves to be put into this box, the fees and level of proof can be raised to whatever level the controlling organizations decide.
 They can be raised so high that individuals can no longer afford to have their own websites.
 At this point, everyday people like you and I will have been completely relegated to the role of consumers of the internet, rather than true participants in it.
 We will be right back in the box the rich and powerful want us in.